wpeka/wplegalpages/readme.txt

 It is important that your legal pages are always visible and easily accessible to your website visitors.
 Using the footer link option you can automatically insert the links of your legal pages to the footer section of your website.
 You can also customize the appearance of the links added.
 - **Announcement Banner For Legal Pages**
 Whenever your legal pages get updated, it is essential to keep your users informed.
 Using this option, you can display an announcement banner on your website whenever your legal pages get updated.
 You can set the duration and customize the banner as per your choice.

+= TTDSG Compliant Cookie Policy =
+TTTDSG (Telekommunikation-Telemedien-Datenschutzgesetz) is the Telecommunications and Telemedia Data Protection law adopted by the German Parliament recently.

+**What information does a TTDSG - compliant cookie policy need to include?**

+The information must be provided in accordance with the GDPR and must be clear and comprehensive.
+Using our GDPR Cookie Policy template in [Pro Version](https://club.wpeka.com/product/wplegalpages/?utm_source=wprepo&utm_medium=link&utm_campaign=wplliteplugin), you can display a TTDSG compliant Cookie policy on your website.

 = Integrates with your favorite contact form (Pro Feature) = WPLegalPages seamlessly works with your favorite contact form plugin.
 Users are informed about data being collected and can read the privacy policy before form submission.
 This helps in getting informed consent as per the privacy requirements.